-Q8/: How does an employer use the measurement and stability period for existing employees?
-29 Q88: When is an employee considered an ongoing employee?
-16 Q89: If the stability period must immediately follow the measurement period, how can an employer determine who should be offered coverage and get the employee enrolled?
-16 Q90: How does an employer measure new employees who are expected to work full-time?
-16 Q91: How does an employer measure new employees who may or may not average 30 hours per week, or who are just hired for a season?
-17 Q92: What is a "variable-hour employee"?
-17 Q93: What is a "seasonal employee"?
-Q94: Are there special rules for employees of temporary staffing firms?
-Q95: How does an employer determine if a new seasonal or variable-hour employee is full-time?
-Q96: May employers use an "administrative period" for new variable-hour and seasonal employees?
-Q97: How does an employer transition new variable-hour or seasonal employees into ongoing employee status?
-20 Q98: How does an employer transition a new full-time employee who is not a variable-hour or seasonal employee into ongoing employee status?
-20 Q99: What happens if an employee moves between full-time and not full-time status during a stability period?
-21 Q100: What happens if an employee has a break in service?
-22 Q101: Are there special rules for employees of educational institutions?
-22 Q102: Are there similar rules for other industries that periodically have shutdowns?
-23 Q103: What happens if an employee takes a leave of absence during a stability period and the employer use es the look-back method?
-Q104: What happens if an employee is laid off during a stability period (and the employer uses the look-ba ack method)?
-24 Q105: Must an employer use a calendar month for these calculations?
-24 Q106: Must an employer use 30 hours as the definition of "full-time employee" for all purposes?
-24 Q107: May an employer change its measurement and stability periods?
-24 Q108: May an employer use monthly/weekly measurement periods for some employees and look-back periods for others?
-25 Q109: What happens if an employee transfers between positions that use monthly and look-back measurement periods?
-25 Q110: What happens if the employer changes its measurement and stability periods or an employee transfe ers between positions with different periods?
-25 Q111: What happens if an employee's pay falls short?
-25 Se ection 8 - Plan Year .26 Q112: What is a plan year?
-26 Se ection 9 - Marketplace Notification "Employer Notice Program" .
-27 1 3 employer appeal this decision?
-27 Section 10 - Paying the Penalty 28 Q114: When is the penalty due?
-28 Q115: How is the penalty paid?
+Q89: If the stability period must immediately follow the measurement period, how can an employer determine who should be offered coverage and get the employee enrolled?
+35 ( Q90: How does an employer measure new employees who are expected to work full-time?
+Q91: How does an employer measure new employees who may or may not average 30 hours per week, or who are just hired for a season? ( Q92: What is a "variable-hour employee"?
+36 ( Q93: What is a "seasonal employee"?
+37 ( Q94: Are there special rules for employees of temporary staffing firms?
+37 ( Q95: How does an employer determine if a new seasonal or variable-hour employee is full-time?
+38 ( Q96: May employers use an "administrative period" for new variable-hour and seasonal employees?
+38 ( Q97: How does an employer transition new variable-hour or seasonal employees into ongoing employee status?
+39 • Q98: How does an employer transition a new full-time employee who is not a variable-hour or seasonal employee into ongoing employee status?
+40 Q99: What happens if an employee moves between full-time and not full-time status during a stability period?
+Q100: What happens if an employee has a break in service?
+Q101: Are there special rules for employees of educational institutions?
+Q102: Are there similar rules for other industries that periodically have shutdowns?
+Q103: What happens if an employee takes a leave of absence during a stability period and the employer us the look-back method? es ( Q104: What happens if an employee is laid off during a stability period (and the employer uses the look-b method)? ack ( Q105: Must an employer use a calendar month for these calculations?
+Q106: Must an employer use 30 hours as the definition of "full-time employee" for all purposes?
+Q107: May an employer change its measurement and stability periods?
+Q108: May an employer use monthly/weekly measurement periods for some employees and look-back periods for others?
+Q109: What happens if an employee transfers between positions that use monthly and look-back measurement periods?
+Q110: What happens if the employer changes its measurement and stability periods or an employee transf between positions with different periods?
+Q111: What happens if an employee's pay falls short? ction 8 - Plan Year • Q112: What is a plan year?
+46 ction 9 - Marketplace Notification "Employer Notice Program" 47 • Q113: If an employee receives a subsidy or an advance premium tax credit from a Marketplace, can an employer appeal this decision?
+47 ٠.
+56 ction 10 - Paying the Penalty 4X

+Q114: When is the penalty due?
+48 Q115: How is the penalty paid?
 Q116: Is there a statute of limitations on the IRS' ability to collect the penalty amount?
 Q117: What if an employer fails to file its Forms 1094-C and 1095-C?
-29 Appendix A - Factors of Employment Status 47 Appendix B - Factors of Common-Law Employer Status 49 Appendix C - Sample Determination of Applicable Large Employer (ALE) Status 50 Appendix D - Sample Employer Statements Regarding Determining Full-Time Status for Purposes of the Employer-Shared Responsibility Requirements 51 Appendix E - Examples of Measurement and Stability Periods 57 "Look-Back" Measurement/Stability Periods 57 New Hires Become Ongoing Employees, Example 1 58 New Hires Become Ongoing Employees, Example 2 59 New Hires Become Ongoing Employees, Example 3 60 Using Periods Shorter Than 12 Months Example - Changing Employment during the Initial Measurement Period Total Initial Measurement and Administrative Period Limit About United Benefit Advisors 64
+Appendix A - Factors of Employment Status 48 Appendix B - Factors of Common-Law Employer Status 50 Appendix C - Sample Determination of Applicable Large Employer (ALE) Statu s 51 Appendix D - Sample Employer Statements Regarding Determining Full-Time Status for Purposes of the Employer-Shared Responsibility Requirements 52 Appendix E - Examples of Measurement and Stability Periods 58 "Look-Back" Measurement/Stability Periods 58 New Hires Become Ongoing Employees, Example 1 New Hires Become Ongoing Employees, Example 2 New Hires Become Ongoing Employees, Example 3 61 Using Periods Shorter Than 12 Months Example - Changing Employment during the Initial Measurement Period Total Initial Measurement and Administrative Period Limit About United Benefit Advisors